JAVA-FULLSTACK-GROUP-F/Repo-Zero-Hunger/Doc4_Architecture of Variables.md

 Since weekly version exists, user's input in daily version is optional.
 Just that daily version provides more accurate data.
 If [sum of daily version's data values] != [weekly version's data value], [daily version's data values] has higher priority.
 App will notify users that the data values of betwen two versions is different.

+( OPTIONAL FIELDS )
+1) DAILY VERSIONS' DATA
+2) PREPARE FOODS' METHOD
+3) MEDICAL CONDITIONS & treatments
+4) Snacks & Sweets outside meals

+USERS ALLOWED TO EDIT THEIR DATA / PROFILE INCLUDING PASSWORD AFTER authentication .
+Edit in profile could affect the status of the other accounts who dine together so that  nutrients intake per account in the same group is updated automatically .